 Sex work and sex trafficking are NOT the same.
 Sex workers have control over their working conditions, what services they provide, how much they charge, and are able to stop doing their work at any time.
 They are NOT victims.
 People who are being trafficked do not have control over what they are doing, the profits that are being made, and are unable to stop.
 There is NO option to exit.

-In Canada, you can provide sexual services if you are a consenting adult who is 18 or older, but the purchasing of and advertisement of services is illegal.
+In Canada, you can provide sexual services if you are a consenting adult who is 18 or older, but the purchasing of services is illegal alongside different sex work-adjacent activities, such as advertising services online, hiring of body guards, working in a co-op with other sex workers, as well as communicating in public about services.
 This pushes sex workers to operate underground, away from community where their safety is less secure.
 Due to Canada’s current laws surrounding sex work and harmful stigmas about this type of work, many sex workers experience violence and, for some, have experienced death.
 Follow the Canadian Alliance for Sex Work Law Reform on social media to learn more about the fight to change Canadian sex work law that’s happening right now.
 Sex workers are allies in the fight to end human trafficking, but regardless of that, they deserve to be protected and celebrated like any other person.

 MYTH: Grooming and trafficking cannot happen virtually.
 It can only happen in-person.
 You can just “log off” and easily avoid being exploited.

 Grooming and trafficking can absolutely happen virtually.
 Online exploitation has increased in recent years, but even more recently due to the COVID-19 pandemic shifting us to be more online.
 With the internet allowing anonymous access to peoples’ lives, it is easier than ever before for traffickers to disguise themselves and gain the trust of vulnerable people.